 To change an interrupt's affinity to allow multiple CPUs, but possibly exclude one or more, select the Set CPU Affinity... option from the context menu of any interrupt row in the panel.

-as the root user or your user lacks appropriate privileges, the Set CPU Affinity... option will not be present in the context menu.
+As the root user or if your user permissions lack appropriate privileges, the Set CPU Affinity... option will not be present in the context menu.

 Figure 6-14.
 Interrupt Affinity Dialog